Emotional support cat

 All this makes our feline friends the best candidates for the role of an emotional support animal.

-But before you go and get one yourself, it’s useful to learn why every ESA owner should stay within legal rules and never ignore the need to register their animals.
+But before you go and get one yourself, it’s useful to learn why every ESA owner should stay within legal rules and never ignore the need to obtain a valid ESA letter from a licensed mental health professional.

 Why Emotional Support Cat Registration Is Important

-Registering your ESA is just as important as making sure you don’t abuse your rights as an ESA cat owner.
-The only right way to register cat as emotional support animal is to get a proof that you really need an ESA or, in other words – to get an official ESA certificate signed by a qualified mental health expert.
-This is exactly what will give you full access to your rights and privileges as an ESA owner.
+Obtaining your ESA is just as important as making sure you don’t abuse your rights as an ESA cat owner.
+The correct way is to obtain an ESA letter from a licensed mental health professional.
+This is exactly what will give you housing rights under FHA, subject to applicable law and exceptions and privileges as an ESA owner.

 Reasons for getting your cat certified

-So, why should you certify your cat?
+So, why should you get ESA letter for your cat?
 It will:

 How to make sure your letter is valid?